Murray out of Rennes Open

 The Scot lost two of his opening three service games but there were signs of recovery when he broke back as Safiullin served for the set.

-The Russian, 24, closed out the opener but ever-dogged, Murray fought back in the second set and broke in the ninth game on his way to winning the second set.
+The Russian, 24, closed out the opener but ever-dogged, Murray fought back in the second set and broke in the ninth game on his way to levelling the match.

-He had break point in Safiullin's opening service game but could not convert before the Russian benefitted from a fortunate net deflection to break Murray in the next game.
+He had break point in Safiullin's opening service game but could not convert before the Russian benefitted from a fortunate net deflection to break in the next game.

-Murray lost his rhythm after that as Safiullin raced away with the third set and, even though the former British number one saved a series of match points on his own serve, it was ultimately in vain.
+Murray lost his rhythm after that as Safiullin raced away with the deciding set and, even though the former British number one saved a series of match points on his own serve, it was ultimately in vain.

-Three-time Grand Slam winner Murray has a wildcard for the Metz Open next week and may see that tournament as his next opportunity to improve his rank.
+Three-time Grand Slam winner Murray has a wildcard for the Metz Open next week.

 In the Slovenian Open, Britain's Katie Boulter struggled against second seed Yulia Putintseva of Kazakhstan and was knocked out 6-3 6-1.